Miner Wars

 The prize fund in GOMINING tokens is formed from three components:

-Just like BTC rewards, rewards in GOMINING tokens are paid to the winners’ virtual wallets once a week on Tuesdays according to their share of power.
+Just like BTC rewards, rewards in GOMINING tokens are paid to the winners’ virtual wallets once a week on Tuesdays according to the share of blocks mined by player, but in the personal competition.

 Unlike BTC rewards, in the case of rewards in GOMINING tokens, the energy efficiency of the mining farm does not matter.
 This means that even owners of low-energy digital miners can receive rewards for winning personal battles.